 We are party to a credit agreement with a financial institution that provides for a \$15.0 million revolving line of credit through February 2007.
 Under the agreement, as amended, we are required to comply with various financial covenants, which include but are not limited to, minimum levels of domestic liquidity, parameters for treasury stock repurchases, and merger and acquisition requirements.
 At our option, borrowings under this agreement bear interest at the rate of LIBOR plus 1.25% or at the financial institution's Prime Rate, payable monthly.
-The agreement also includes a letter of credit subfeature that allows us to issue commercial and standby letters of credit up to a maximum amount of \$5.0 million and a foreign exchange facility that allows us to enter into contracts with the financial institution to purchase and sell certain currencies, subject to a maximum aggregate amount of \$25.0 million and other specified limits.
-As of December 31, 2005, no borrowings were outstanding under this agreement and we were in compliance with all related covenants.
-As of December 31, 2005, this credit facility served to collateralize certain letters of credit aggregating \$0.7 million, issued by us in the normal course of business.
-Available borrowings under this credit agreement are reduced by the principal amount of letters of credit and by 20% of the aggregate amount of contracts to purchase and sell certain foreign currencies outstanding under the facility.
+The agreement also includes a letter of credit subfeature that allows us to issue commercial and standby letters of credit up to a maximum amount of \$5.0 million.
+As of March 31, 2006, no borrowings were outstanding under this agreement, and we were in compliance with all related covenants.
+As of March 31, 2006, this credit facility served to collateralize certain letters of credit aggregating \$0.7 million, issued by us in the normal course of business.
+Available borrowings under this credit agreement are reduced by the principal amount of letters of credit.